 Once your booking has been approved, it’s time to pick up your car if you haven’t requested delivery.
 How that is done differs from host to host.
 Some will meet you and hand over the keys in person at an agreed time and location.
 Take this time to ask them questions, especially if you think there were things not mentioned in the guidelines.
 For example, if eating or drinking in the car is permitted.
 Make sure to ask where the car documents are located, so you can have them ready in case the police stop you, and so on.

 Some hosts have come up with other ingenious methods of handing over the keys to renters.
 One host on YouTube demonstrated how he puts the keys in lockboxes attached to a fence near the car and then texts renters the combination for them after they send him a photo of their driver’s license and themselves near the car.
 This is also possible with newer car models that can be locked/unlocked remotely.
 Whatever the case, make sure you ask your host about it and about returning the vehicle.

 Coming up with ingenious methods may no longer be necessary in some cases, thanks to Turo Go — a newer service that makes it possible to unlock cars using the Turo app.

 Bonus insurance tip

 Call your personal insurance company before renting through Turo.
-Some will offer full coverage under your normal policy, as they do for regular rental cars.
+Some will offer full coverage under your normal policy, as for regular rental cars.
 You can also check if your credit card company provides the same.
 Although Turo itself states it is unlikely, users online claim that Discover insurance coverage for rental cars includes Turo.

 Even if everything went smoothly with booking your ride, sometimes unforeseen circumstances can prevent us from traveling.
 What can you do in this case?
 If you need to cancel your Turo car rental, you can do so through the app or the company website.
 You are also advised to message the host/owner as soon as possible and let them know.